Tiny Black Bugs in Potting Soil: 5 Types Identified with Photos and Fixes

 The good news is that getting rid of tiny black bugs in potting soil is relatively simple.
 It involves changing the conditions they love.
 Let the top layer of the potting mix dry before watering again—dry soil breaks their rhythm faster than any spray.

-Neem oil is one of the safest natural treatments for soil pests like fungus gnats and springtails.
+Neem oil is one of the safest natural treatments for soil pests like fungus gnats, springtails, and soil mites.

 We’ve all been there—your plant’s thriving one day, then tiny black dots appear overnight.
 Don’t worry, I’ve sourced the most common and effective solutions here.